-Beyond is the annual R&D conference for the creative industries.
+Beyond is the R&D conference for the creative industries.

-In 2019 we will explore the intersection between Artificial Intelligence and creativity.
+In 2019 we explored the intersection between Artificial Intelligence and creativity.

 Beyond is the R&D conference for the creative industries.
 It explores the relationship between research, academia and business innovation and tackles the challenges impacting the future of the sector.

-In its 2nd year, Beyond 2019 focused on the intersection between Artificial Intelligence and creativity, with themes addressing the opportunities, challenges and controversies these innovations present.
+Last year’s Beyond in November 2019 focused on the intersection between Artificial Intelligence and creativity, with themes addressing the opportunities, challenges and controversies these innovations present.

 Beyond provides a unique forum to share knowledge, discover opportunities and connect with business leaders, creatives, researchers, policy makers, journalists and funders.

-Building on the success of last year, Beyond 2019 spanned two days featuring a single-track conference with keynote sessions, short-talks and panel discussions.
+Building on the success of the first Beyond in 2018, last year’s conference spanned two days featuring a single-track conference with keynote sessions, short-talks and panel discussions.
 It also included two exhibitions showcasing UK excellence in research-driven creative innovation with an innovation showcase and poster exhibition for doctoral candidates and early career researchers.

 Doctoral Candidates and Early Career Researchers working in the areas of research addressing the Beyond 2019 conference themes, featured their work in the Poster Exhibition.
 Themes included Artificial Intelligence; Machine Learning; Creative Technology and Data and their application for, and influence on, the creative industries.